Bruno Brodd: Defeats Jim Thorpe in javelin throw

 In 1912, he competed against the famous Native American champion athlete Jim Thorpe twice.
 The first time was at the 1912 Olympic pentathlon tryouts held at the Irish American Athletic Club’s stadium, Celtic Park in Queens, New York, on May 18.
-Brodd defeated Thorpe in the javelin throw, with a throw of 157 feet, 6 inches, more than 20 feet better than Thorpe's best throw of 136 feet, 7½ inches.
+Brodd defeated Thorpe with a javelin throw of 157 feet, 6 inches, more than 20 feet better than Thorpe's best throw of 136 feet, 7½ inches.
 (Brodd came in second to Thorpe in the running broad jump, slightly over a foot behind Thorpe's jump, but Thorpe was the clear victor of the day, with first-place finishes in 3 of the 5 events).

 The second time Brodd competed against Thorpe was also at Celtic Park, in the Amateur Athletic Union all-around championship, held after the 1912 Summer Olympics at Stockholm.
 Brodd came in third place with a total point score of 3,885 in ten events, to Thorpe's 7,476 points.
-(John Bredemus, who won the AAU All-Around Championship in 1908, came in second place with a total of 6,303 points).
+(John Bredemus, who won the AAU All-Around Championship in 1908, was second with 6,303 points).